pamudu-pankaja/currency-converter/README.md

 💬API Used :

-This project was build using a free api called ExchangeRate-API : https://www.exchangerate-api.com
+This project was build using a free api called- [ExchangeRate-API](https://www.exchangerate-api.com)

 🤝 Contributing :